Danny Greene: Assassination

 On May 17, 1977, Greene's longtime ally John Nardi was killed by a bomb, planted by Pasquale Cisternino and Ronald Carabbia.
 After Nardi was murdered, Licavoli arranged a ceasefire with Greene, hoping to catch him off-guard and then have him killed.
 Shortly after their meeting, Greene muscled in on a large West Side gambling operation originally run by Nardi.
 Greene offered a percentage to Licavoli, who declined it.

 The Cleveland Mafia, particularly the Porrello and Licavoli crime families, saw Greene as a major threat that needed to be neutralized.
 The plan to assassinate him was orchestrated by members of these families, with key figures such as James "Jack White" Licavoli and Angelo "Big Ange" Lonardo playing significant roles.
 They hired Ray Ferritto, a member from the Los Angeles Mob, to help get the job done.
 The plot involved meticulous planning and the use of sophisticated explosive devices, a method that had been both favored and survived by Greene himself.

 On October 6, 1977, Greene went to a dental appointment at the Brainard Place office building in Lyndhurst, Ohio.
 Members of the Mafia had tapped his phone and knew about the appointment.
 In an attempt to throw off his enemies Greene was borrowing his fellow mob member's car.
-However Ferritto was still able to identify Greene.
+However, Ferritto was still able to identify Greene.
 While Greene was in his appointment a "bomb car" was moved into the spot directly next to Greene's car.
 After Greene had visited a dentist and left the office building, he approached his car.
-The automobile parked next to his exploded, killing Greene instantly.
+The car parked next to his exploded, killing Greene instantly.
 The car bomb was believed to have been planted by a hitman known as Ray Ferritto.
 A young woman who witnessed Ferritto pulling out of the parking lot prior to the bomb exploding had locked eyes with Ferritto and copied down his license plate number.
 Later, she sat down to draw a sketch of Ferritto.
 The female witness was Debbie Spoth, a sketch artist and daughter of Berea police detective Art Volpe, who handed the sketch over to Lt.
 Andy Vanyo at Cleveland Intelligence.
 After gathering more evidence, just a few weeks later, Ferritto would confess his crimes to the FBI.
 Greene's remains were cremated on October 8, 1977, and he was buried at Calvary Cemetery in Cleveland.